-Jessica founded ThriveAgain Physical Therapy & Wellness in 2009 with the vision of providing individualized and hands-on physical therapy to patients suffering from chronic or complex pain.
-By embracing a comprehensive and holistic approach to treatment, Jessica is able to indentify and treat underlying problems that interfere with the body's optimal functioning.
+Dr. Jessica Probst founded ThriveAgain Physical Therapy & Wellness in 2009 with the vision of providing individualized and hands-on physical therapy to patients suffering from chronic or complex pain.
+By embracing a comprehensive and holistic approach to treatment, Jessica is able to identify and treat underlying problems that interfere with the body's optimal functioning.

-Jessica has also treated hundreds of martial artists and fighters in the Washington, DC region.
+Another passion of Jessica's is treating martial artists.
+She is a specialist in Martial Arts Conditioning, certified by the International Sports Sciences Association.
+She has treated hundreds of martial artists and fighters in the Washington, DC region.
 She has been published in FIGHT!
-Magazine and featured in a cover article discussing physical therapists working with combat athletes in PT in Motion Magazine.
+Magazine and has been a featured expert on physical therapists treating combat athletes in PT in Motion Magazine and the Move Forward PT Podcast.
 Jessica has been practicing martial arts herself for over twenty years.
-She holds a second-degree black belt in Aikido and a brown belt in Dan Zan Ryu Jujitsu.
-She also has training in Muay Thai and Krav Maga.
+She holds a second-degree black belt in Aikido and a brown belt in Jujitsu.
+She also has years of training in Muay Thai and Krav Maga.

 Jessica’s calming presence and extensive knowledge of the interplay between the body’s systems and functions allow her to empower each patient with new information about their body and help put them back in control of their lives.